fortem751/team8/README.md

 Sometimes metadata in etcd caused problems in tha past.
-If curious about how etcd is being used, you can hackishly delete its entries like this
+If curious about how etcd is being used, you can hackishly delete its entries like this Obviously this can cause lots of problems, so be careful !
 - curl -L http://127.0.0.1:4001/v2/keys/registry?recursive=true -XDELETE

 # running go tests